KatzMitch/VideoSearch/README.md

 This product could be used as a reverse search engine in case someone wanted to find what video a gif came from or as copywright protection, for example.

+This was a project that I started for my Concurrent Programming class in Fall 2015, but I hope to continue work on it.

+Potential modifications:
+* Improve the GUI
+* Use a more concrete frame differentiation algorithm
+* Optimize startpointCompare function by skipping every 2-5 frames

 Algorithm:
 The Video Search is based off of a frame-to-frame root mean squared error